johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

     These properties let you control vertical spacing precisely by using the font metrics.

-- **The `hint` value of the `popover` attribute.**  The Popover API specifies the behavior for two values of the `popover` attribute: `auto` and `manual`.
+- **The `hint` value of the `popover` attribute.**  The Pop over API specifies the behavior for two values of the `popover` attribute: `auto` and `manual`.
 This feature describes a third value, `popover=hint`.
 Hints, which are most often associated with "tooltip" type behaviors, have slightly different behaviors.
 Primarily, the difference is that a `hint` is subordinate to auto when opening nested stacks of popovers.
 So it's possible to open an unrelated `hint` popover while an existing stack of `auto` popovers stays open.

     The canonical example is that a `<select>` picker is open (`popover=auto`) and a hover-triggered tooltip (`popover=hint`) is shown.
 That action doesn't close the `<select>` picker.